stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 ### 2. Token Burning

-When a redemption request is initiated, the CU tokens are burned (removed from circulation).
+When a redemption request is initiated, the sSTB tokens are burned (removed from circulation).
 This process:

 - Ensures that tokens can only be redeemed once
-- Reduces the total supply of CU tokens
+- Reduces the total supply of sSTB tokens
 - Creates a permanent record of the redemption on the blockchain

 The token burning is handled automatically by the redemption smart contract.